bilde2910/FreeField/docs/webhooks/tokenref.rst

    objective or reward.
-Parameters can be any parameters listed in the developer documentation on research parameters. ``index`` is optional and used only to extract a particular value from the parameter data if the given parameter is internally represented by an array (please refer to the developer documentation to see if this is the case).
+Parameters can be any parameters listed in the developer documentation on research parameters. ``index`` is optional and used only to extract a particular value from the parameter data if the given parameter is internally represented by an array (please refer to the :ref:`parameter-list` to see if this is the case).

    -  If the requested parameter is not present in the reported research objective or reward, this token is substituted with an empty string.